bbauska/meta-react-basics/README.md

 export default Intro3;
 ```

-There's just one more thing left to code, the **Footer** component, so
+There's just one more thing left to code, the <b>Footer</b> component, so
 here it is:

 ```